Speakers – 3rd CISO 360 Congress 2019

 James Linton, Threat Researcher —also known as the Email Prankster—is known for tricking several current and former White House officials by using fake emails pretending to be their colleagues.
 Featured in publications such as WIRED and Buzzfeed, James is now a public figure who uses his @SINON_REBORN Twitter account to spread tips and tricks for avoiding email scams.

 Joel has been with GlobalData for eighteen years and has 21 years of experience in the high-tech industry.
 As a Research Director within the IT and Network Enterprise Services analyst team, Joel’s coverage area includes global and European providers of enterprise voice and data network services, as well as the international wholesale carrier-to-carrier services market.
 Additionally, Joel covers connectivity including global SD-WAN and wholesale IPX and anti-fraud.
 Joel is a well-known and highly regarded speaker at major conferences, and is read and regularly quoted by telecom industry media.
-Joel regularly briefs C-level executives on corporate strategy in the areas of IT and network services, including SD-WAN road-map, managed security services, data centre and cloud services, and wholesale carrier to carrier business models.
+Joel regularly briefs C-level executives on corporate strategy in the areas of IT and network services, including SD-WAN, digital transformation, cybersecurity, and cloud.

 Matt Middleton-Leal is General Manager EMEA and Board member at Netwrix Corporation.
 With 19 years spent working in the security industry, Matt brings significant experience to his role at Netwrix.
 He has worked for many organisations, specialising in areas such as risk management, identity and access management, application, network and database security.
 Matt most recently held the position of V.P.
 Northern Europe at CyberArk Software, where is oversaw five consecutive years of 45%+ per annum revenue growth.
 Prior to CyberArk he held the position of Business unit executive at IBM Security Systems.
 Matt joined IBM from CA where he had spent six years, working on their largest information security projects.
 Matt is a CISSP® – Certified Information Systems Security Professional.